MRajczyk/SmokePal/README.md

 Both are available at this [link](https://github.com/MRajczyk/SmokePalMicrocontrollers)

 ## Overview
-This repo holds a fullstack Next.js app, a separate Express backend and also a docker compose file for Postgres DB configuration. <br>
+This repo contains a fullstack Next.js app, a separate Express backend and also a docker compose file for Postgres DB configuration. <br>
 Both subprojects have their own dependencies and have to be run separately explicitly, as I still did not include them in my compose file.

 ![image](https://github.com/MRajczyk/SmokePal/assets/103463343/6732ad61-f85d-4fbd-a4ce-0769148fc4a4)